www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_candidate_events.md

 ## Candidate merged

 This web hook will fire when a candidate or prospect is merged with another candidate.
 This process should fire for regular manual merges and auto-merges.
 It will also fire per candidate for a bulk merge.
 This web hook supersedes the candidate deleted web hook.
-If both candidate deleted and candidate merged are configured on your site, only the candidate merged web hook will fire when candidates records are removed via a merge.
-If a candidate deleted web hook is configured but candidate merged is not, then the candidate deleted web hook will fire when a candidate is merged.
-The payload for a candidate merged web hook matches the payload for candidate deleted except it contains the id of the new candidate.
+If both candidate deleted and candidate merged are configured on your site, only the candidate merged web hook will fire when candidate records are removed via merge.
+If a candidate deleted web hook is configured but candidate merged is not, then the candidate deleted web hook will fire when a candidate record is deleted via merge.
+The payload for a candidate merged web hook matches the payload for candidate deleted except it contains the id of the winning candidate record.

 ```json
 {